Kin The Know

 Need some help to quit smoking?
 Call Quitline on 13 78 48 and check out the service’s online resources [8].

-Other recreational drugs — like marijuana, cocaine, speed, ice, heroin, methadone and LSD — can cause serious health problems to unborn babies like brain damage or heart problems.
+Other recreational drugs — like marijuana, cocaine, speed, ice, heroin, methadone and LSD — can cause serious health problems to unborn babies.

 They can also increase the risk of miscarriage, preterm birth, and stillbirth.